 I hear this a lot from other agencies, and I get where they’re coming from.
-Anyone who works in social media has to lower their customers expectations now and again, I have been asked many times to make someone ‘go viral’ and sometimes people try and give me really high targets for new followers.
+Anyone who works in social media has to lower their customer’s expectations now and again.
+I have been asked many times to make someone ‘go viral’.
+And sometimes people try and give me really high targets for new followers.
 ‘Get me 10,000 followers by next week and we’ll talk!’

-I think social media workers like to say that audience size doesn’t matter because it’s so tricky to actually predict how an audience will grow and we can’t work towards targets of followers.
-But I’m quite comfortable to say ‘I will get you as big an audience as I can.”
+I think social media pros like to say that audience size doesn’t matter because it’s so tricky to actually predict how an audience will grow.
+And we can’t work towards targets of followers.
+But I’m quite comfortable saying “I will get you as big an audience as I can.”

-You’re more likely to get followers by following and engaging with others, but really watch out for people who are following waaaay more people than follow them back.
+You’re more likely to get followers by following and engaging with others.
+But really watch out for people who are following waaaay more people than follow them back.
 Some social media ‘influencers’ have audiences of 50k, but follow 200k people.
-Judging by how many accounts get naturally followed by spam bots, sex workers, scammers and just generally low-quality accounts, I think it’s a good aim to be following fewer people than follow you – even if you decide to be kind and follow back the people who are genuinely interested in you.
+Judging by how many accounts get naturally followed by spam bots, sex workers, scammers and just generally low-quality accounts, I think it’s a good aim to be following fewer people than follow you.
+Even if you decide to be kind and follow back the people who are genuinely interested in you.
 Sticking to that will stop you from getting too aggressive with your following.
 Even though it could be argued that you could get 1 million followers in a week if you follow 3 million people, is that what you really want?

 So while you don’t want your audience to be big and full of rubbish, bigger is always better.
 A lot of accounts I take on have about 100 followers to begin with.
-I grow their audience month on month and because of this, the social media traffic directed to their website grows month on month, simply because more people are seeing the status updates.
-Your audience size might hit a peak eventually and start to slow, particularly if you’re a local or niche business, but that peak should be much higher than 100 followers.
-Your social media audience growth should not be stagnant, don’t accept excuses if an agency or freelancer isn’t giving you what you want.
+I grow their audience month on month and because of this, the social media traffic directed to their website grows month on month.
+Simply because more people are seeing the status updates.
+Your audience size might hit a peak eventually and start to slow, particularly if you’re a local or niche business.
+But that peak should be much higher than 100 followers.
+Your social media audience growth should not be stagnant.
+Don’t accept excuses if an agency or freelancer isn’t giving you what you want.

 What do you think?
 Do you totally disagree that audience size is important?

-Category: Blog, Social Media
+Category: Social Media